zposten/posten.io/src/pages/blog/recipes/markdown/recipe-omelet.md

     - Too much oil can cause it to overflow when potatoes are added because of the large amount of sizzle
 - [ ] Heat on high until potatoes sizzle when placed in.
     - Oil should be hot enough so that the outside gets crispy while the inside does not.
 The burner should be at least as high as 8/10.
-    - Be careful of splatter when pouring the potatoes into the hot oil.
-DO NOT START A GREASE FIRE!
+    - Be very careful of splatter when pouring the potatoes into the hot oil.
+I would suggest using a spoon to drop them in a small amount at a time.
+Try not to splash the oil, it's _realllly_ hot.
     - If at any time grease starts to overflow the pan, immediately remove it from heat
+    - It's sometimes easier to cook the potatoes in batches rather than all at once, to ensure that the pan doesn't overflow.
 - [ ] Let sit for two minutes (stir too early and the potatoes will turn to mush).
 - [ ] Stir until potato cuboids are golden brown.
-- [ ] Dump the potatoes in a large bowl lined with paper towel to soak up grease
+- [ ] Place the potatoes in a large bowl lined with paper towel to soak up grease

 ### Eggs
 - [ ] 2 eggs/omelet